 This year’s legacy project will transform an underutilized and dilapidated garden area into a focal point for the use of the resident community, complete with a picnic style seating area, flower planters and a colourful mural.
 The on-site kids club will help design the mural and young members of the community will be engaged in the revitalization of this area.
 Our goal is to create a garden that will be visited often, and used by residents young and old to grow fruit and vegetables, or to just relax within a natural calming environment.
 The event will be held April 22 on Earth Day, which aims to inspire and support people across Canada to connect with nature and build resilient communities.

-Contact Helen Phillips, Chapter Engagement Specialist by email, or phone at (604) 282-7794 if you want to find out more.
+Contact Helen Phillips, Chapter Engagement Specialist by email, or sign up as a volunteer at this link this link .